Table of Contents

 Since that time, they have captured the imagination and the hearts of many admirers.

-The ongoing threat of Avaian influenza has contributed to the rareness of the bird.
-Most of the breeding stock comes from Indonesia, the US importation restrictions are harsh in order to try and prevent more outbreaks of the disease.
+The ongoing threat of Avian influenza has contributed to the rareness of the bird.
+Although most of the breeding stock comes from Indonesia, the US importation restrictions are harsh and prevent more outbreaks of the disease.

 Leave a Reply